-Once you leave the service, you will have a 90-day window to make life altering plans in Europe.
-The 90 days start the beginning of the day you leave the service.
+Once you leave the service, you will have a 90-day window to make life-altering plans in Europe.
+The 90 days start at the beginning of the day you leave the service.
 For example, if your ETS date is May 31st, your 90 days start on June 1st.
 This is in addition to any terminal leave you have accumulated.
 During your terminal leave, we recommend applying for positions in the DOD, AAFES, Food Court, etc., as this will provide you options and buy you time.
 You can also look into a job at Service Credit Union!

-If you want to keep your tax-free U.S. hire status, it is possible to have a Flex 20 position at non-appropriated funds (NAF) positions or the Army and Air Force Exchange Service (AAFES) while being active duty.
+If you want to keep your tax-free U.S. hire status, it is possible to have a Flex 20 position at non-appropriated funds (NAF) positions or the Army and Air Force Exchange Service (AAFES) while being on active duty.
 Flex 20 classification gives you 20 hours a week of work or more while you still have your SOFA status.
-Once you leave the service, all you have to do is transfer your military ID card, vehicle USAREUR registration, status of forces agreement (SOFA) card, APO box to your new sponsor — in this case AAFES or NAF.
+Once you leave the service, all you have to do is transfer your military ID card, vehicle USAREUR registration, the status of forces agreement (SOFA) card, APO box to your new sponsor — in this case, AAFES or NAF.

-We also recommend that you open an account with a financial institution that serves veterans, such as Service Credit Union, since you will not be eligible to do so without the SOFA status.
+We also recommend that you open an account with a financial institution that serves veterans, such as Service Credit Union since you will not be eligible to do so without the SOFA status.
 Having a Service Credit Union account overseas allows you to pay your international bills such as rent and cell phone via online or mobile banking.

 There are many situations to consider before making this very important decision to stay in Germany after you leave the service.
-Having a plan for one year out will benefit you by providing you more options and time, since the 90-day window can go by quickly.
+Having a plan for one year out will benefit you by providing you more options and time since the 90-day window can go by quickly.